mfang73/multimodal-transcription-app/README.md

 ## What It Does

-- Upload PDFs, images (PNG/JPG/TIFF/BMP), and MP3 audio files through a web portal
+- Upload PDFs, images (PNG/JPG/TIFF/BMP), MP3 audio files, or MP4 video files through a web portal
 - PDFs and images are parsed via `ai_parse_document` on a SQL warehouse
-- Audio files are transcribed via the Whisper Large V3 model on a serving endpoint
+- Audio/video files are transcribed via the Whisper Large V3 model on a serving endpoint
 - All files are stored in a Unity Catalog Volume with parsed content in a Delta table

 ## Architecture